Competes with: Mercedes-Benz S-Class coupe, Lexus LC 500

 The long march to production for BMW's new flagship coupe continues with the unveiling of the final version that will go on sale this fall.
 The initial model available at launch will be the high-end, high-powered M performance model — the 2019 M850i xDrive.
 The coupe's debut comes about a year after the unveiling of the near-production Concept 8 Series.

 The new coupe revives the classic BMW 8 Series from the 1990s and comes following discontinuation of the upscale 6 Series coupe last February.
-BMW unveiled the production version in France on the eve of the 24 Hours of Le Mans endurance race, in which the automaker's motorsports arm is fielding a pair of M8 GTE racecars, its first entry at Le Mans since 2011.
+BMW unveiled the production version of the new BMW 8 Series Coupe in France on the eve of the 24 Hours of Le Mans endurance race, in which the automaker's motorsports arm is fielding a pair of M8 GTE racecars, its first entry at Le Mans since 2011.
 The street and racing versions were developed side-by-side, BMW says.

-The sexy M850i xDrive version of the coupe is long, wide, low and sleek, with deeply sculpted front and rear bumpers, massive air intakes, a bulging hood and muscular shoulders.
+This sexy BMW 8 Series version of the coupe is long, wide, low and sleek, with deeply sculpted front and rear bumpers, massive air intakes, a bulging hood and muscular shoulders.
 The roof is steeply raked and topped with a distinctive "double-bubble" contour, with a center channel BMW says is meant to echo classic race cars.
 If that isn't distinctive enough, you can order the roof in carbon fiber.
 More optional carbon fiber parts include air-intake inserts, mirror caps and a carbon fiber rear spoiler and lower bumper.

-The front features a large, jutting version of the BMW kidney grille, flanked by squinty LED headlights that BMW says are its slimmest ever, thank to using its laser-based LaserLight technology from the BMW i8 hybrid sports car.
+The front of the BMW 8 Series coupe features a large, jutting version of the BMW kidney grille, flanked by squinty LED headlights that BMW says are its slimmest ever, thank to using its laser-based LaserLight technology from the BMW i8 hybrid sports car.
 Slender LED taillights and fat, trapezoidal exhaust tips highlight the broad rear end.
 Underbody covering, active grill slats and air curtains help the coupe stay as slippery as it looks.

 For convenience, a power trunk is standard; hands-free opening and closing is optional.